-Even in those positions which require great attention to detail, calling yourself a perfectionist may just give out an obsessive vibe rather than a focused one.
+- Even in those positions which require great attention to detail, calling yourself a perfectionist may just give out an obsessive vibe rather than a focused one.

-2-Multi-Tasking: Most of the people don’t actually Multi-Task.
+2-Multi-Tasking: Most people don’t actually Multi-Task.
 They are actually really fast at swapping between various tasks.
 Though it may make you sound productive it can also make you seem distracted.

 3-Hard Working: This is just too obvious to omit from your cv.
-Who would want to hire an employee who was not hard working?
+Who would want to hire an employee who was not hardworking?
 The statements that you have made about your skills and abilities should also be quantifiable.
 It is a completely redundant phrase.

 Especially avoid writing these two words if you do not have anything to back it up.
 The absence of passion and enthusiasm will strike the recruiter and your boss immediately.

 5-Track Record: This simple error is a case of a phrase just being tired or used too much.
 An alternative for the word would be reliable or performance.

 Do not waste any of your precious space on the CV in order to tell the employers that they can get a reference upon their request, as they already know that.

 7-Salary is Negotiable: Similar to the references, an employer knows that there can be a salary negotiation.
 This is particularly true whenever the job advert has stated “Depending on experience” in it. leave this unnecessary phrase off your CV.

-Hence avoid this and remember “show them, don’t tell them”.
+8-Team player who also works well individually: Avoid this and remember “show them, don’t tell them”.
 Rather than simply saying that you are a solo and team player, show it by showing them examples in your past work.